Arshiatmi/Renamer/README.md

 Now Nothing Will Be Asked And The Operation Is Done :)

-( The of this project came from my friend : https://github.com/ProfessorMR )
+( The Idea of this project came from my friend : https://github.com/ProfessorMR )